HolyBlackCat/quasi-msys2/README.md

 ### Rust

-We also support Rust for completeness.
+I try to support Rust for completeness, but the support is experimental.

 You don't need any extra MSYS2 packages (other than `make install _gcc` for the libraries).
 Install `rustup` on the host and run `rustup target add $CARGO_BUILD_TARGET` inside `env/shell.sh` to install the standard library for the target platform.